bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Mountian Biking
+Ham Radio

 What do you know about?
+biking trails
+Frequencies for transmission

 What decisions do you face?
+Which trial to ride,
+Who is in range

 ## Seven templates